HardiRaval/HardiRaval/README.md

 ### 👋 Hi, I'm Hardi Raval

-🎓 Master’s in Data Analytics (Graduating May 2025)
+🎓 Master’s in Data Analytics (Graduated May 2025)
 💼 4.9 years of experience as a Business Analyst in India
-🌎 Currently based in Houston, TX — open to full-time roles (Data Analyst, Analytics Engineer, Marketing Analyst, Business Insights, Python Analyst)
+🌎 Currently based in Houston, TX — open to full-time roles (Data Analyst, Analytics Engineer, Marketing Analyst, Business Insights, Customer Insights)
 📊 Passionate about turning data into actionable insights

 ---